Commander-V-lgtm/drmon/README.md

 ### what is this
 this is a computercraft LUA script that monitors everything about a draconic reactor, with a couple features to help keep it from exploding
-NB: This is for Minecraft 1.20.1, specifically tested for ATM9.
-Any changes in versions before or after the 0.3.2 ATM9 launch might need changes in the code.
+NB: This is for Minecraft 1.20.1, with changes mad to fit CC mod 1.114 and AE spatial system

+### changes
+- Update code
+- Added new cooldown protection
+- Added new scram and AE spatial code
+- (Todo) Add wireless modem and command control

 ### tutorial -- OUTDATED